Blue cheese is a pungent yet delicious cheese that is a perfect addition to your cheeseboard and a great ingredient for a sophisticated French tart.

 Shelf Life Of Blue Cheese

-A package of blue cheese usually comes with a sell-by date, which is a good indication of when the cheese may start to lose quality.
-However, blue cheese can remain safe to eat for a week or two after its sell-by date, although caution is advised.
+A package of blue cheese usually comes with a sell-by date, which indicates when the cheese may start to lose quality.
+However, although caution is advised, blue cheese can remain safe to eat for a week or two after its sell-by date.

 Compared to some cheeses, blue cheese has a relatively long shelf life.
 If stored properly in the refrigerator, blue cheese can last 3-4 weeks.